Threats By Text, A Mob Outside The Door: What Health Workers Face In The Ebola Zone

 Dr. Joyeouse Kivwira's experience is a case in point.
 Early last week she decided to go back to work.

-But yet another round of violence in the nearby city of Butembo this past week changed her mind.
+But then there was another round of violence in the nearby city of Butembo this past week, and she changed her mind.

 "I'm worried about the health of my patients," she says.
 "But we can't sacrifice our lives for a population that resists us, that's ready to kill us."